tomas-fryza/vhdl-course/Labs/08-traffic_lights/README.md

 A finite state machine (FSM) is a computation model that can be implemented with hardware or software and can be used to simulate sequential logic.
 There are two different main types of finite state machines: the Mealy FSM and the Moore FSM.
 The fundamental difference between these two types lies in the management of the outputs:

    * The output of the **Mealy** FSM depends on the present state and inputs.
-   * The outputs of a **Moore** machine depend only on the present state and not on the inputs, as shown in the figure.
+   * The outputs of a **Moore** machine depend only on the present state and not on the inputs, as shown in the figure [[1]](https://www.allaboutcircuits.com/technical-articles/implementing-a-finite-state-machine-in-vhdl/).

 ![Moore-type FSM](Images/moore_structure.png)